Non-abelian soft radiation data for a celestial theory: Introduction and motivation

 The infrared behavior of gauge-theory scattering amplitudes has been a focus of research for many decades, beginning with studies that actually precede the formal development of quantum field theory~\cite{Bloch:1937pw}.
 The reason for this long-lived interest is that the field lies at the intersection of intensely practical concerns (how to compute physically relevant cross sections with high precision in the presence of infrared sensitivity) with deep theoretical questions (the definition of the $S$-matrix, the factorization of physics at different length scales, confinement, and the possible holographic behavior of certain quantum field theories).
 As a consequence, a wealth of approaches to the problem, and a wealth of results, have accrued over the space of decades (for a review, see for example~\cite{Agarwal:2021ais}).

 A new and radically different perspective on the infrared problem for gauge theories and gravity was introduced for the first time in~\cite{Strominger:2013lka}, and rapidly developed (as reviewed in~\cite{Strominger:2017zoo}).
 The central idea of this approach is holographic: even in flat Minkowsky space, infrared information is expected to be encoded in the behavior of fields on the {\it celestial sphere}, which we can loosely define as the locus of the endpoints of all light-like lines emerging from the origin of Minkowsky space.
 One can then argue that infrared properties of scattering amplitudes can emerge from an effective theory on the sphere.
-Since the Lorentz group on the celestial sphere is naturally represented as $SL(2, {\mathbb C})$, which is the global conformal group in 2 dimensions, one is led to the exciting conjecture that gauge-theory and gravity amplitudes (or at least their infrared limits) could be computed using two-dimensional conformal field theory data, which might lead to vast simplifications in perturbative calculations, and possibly to the extraction of all-order, or even non-perturbative information.
+Since the Lorentz group on the celestial sphere is naturally represented as $SL(2, {\mathbb C})$, which is the global conformal group in 2 dimensions, one is led to the exciting conjecture that gauge-theory and gravity amplitudes (or at least their infrared limits) could be computed using two-dimensional conformal field theory data, which might lead to vast simplifications in perturbative calculations, and possibly to the extraction of all-order, or even non-perturbative information\footnote{While in general it is expected that the celestial approach may access non-perturbative information (see, for example, Ref.~\cite{Strominger:2017zoo}), we emphasize that our viewpoint in this paper is strictly perturbative.}.